Razwand/crim_project/README.md

 ## 🖋 Scrapping Text

 Scrapps data from the profiles.
-This data can be searched with filter man/woman and in order to perform a smaller search, there's an option to perform a search considering just a few random letters (corresponding to surname search).
+This data can be searched with filter man/woman and the number of profiles to be processed.
-This data is returned as a .csv file with the following variables:
+This data is returned as a .csv in ./output_text/ folder with the following variables:

 | Feature             | Values                                                                |
 | ----------------- | ------------------------------------------------------------------ |